Starting with Twixl Publisher 12.0, the process to build and sign your iOS app is easier than ever! This KB-article explains you what you need to do.

 The recommended practice is to use a reverse-domain name style string for the "Bundle Identifier" portion of the App ID, e.g.

 Again, you'll find more information in the "How To" tab.

 Now you need to assign the devices you want to use for your Ad Hoc builds.

-Locate the Unique device ID in iTunes (click on "Serial Number" and the Identifier will be displayed - copy the UDID via cmd-C).
+Locate the Unique device ID in Xcode (click on "Serial Number" and the Identifier will be displayed - copy the UDID via cmd-C).
 Now add the UDID(s) to the 'Devices' section of the iOS Provisioning Portal.
 You'll find more information about this via the "How To" tab.

-Adding these devices is only required for creating "Ad Hoc" test builds for internal use.
+Adding these devices is only required for creating Development or Ad Hoc test builds for internal use.